tanmay-pro/ExamTex/README.md

 # ExamTex

-## Introduction:
+## Problem Statement:
-This is a project to create multiple random question papers from large question banks. <br> <br>
+Instructors use some particular platform to make question banks with slightly different structures and values.
+This is done again by them for updating marks of students.
+In all of this, they have a real hard time managing and reusing the question banks.
+It’s not really possible to manually ensure that there is a lot of different questions and each student gets a different set and yet equal difficulty is maintained. <br> <br>

+The Project creates a markup language that will potentially help instructors in wrinting questions for exams.<br> <br>

-## About the program:
+## About the project:
 This is a menu-driven program.
 Select the option number for performing that function:-

 1. Add a new Question Bank